twongjirad/pylard/README.md

 #### LArLite

-For larlite, we need to setup a special version that provides additional python-larlite interfaces.
+For larlite, one needs the trunk version (as of commit acb5859b65b9ea5a546dd7be06387682dd6be97a, 9/22/2016).
 Find a suitable place for your copy of larlite and clone it:

     git clone https://github.com/larlight/larlite

-Go into the repo and then switch to the special branch

-    cd larlite
-    git checkout feature/tmw_pylard_interface

-Go into the UserDev folder and clone in a submodule
+Before we build, we need to place our submodule into larlite/UserDev/.
+Go into the UserDev folder and clone in the submodule with

     cd UserDev
     git clone https://github.com/twongjirad/PLI pylard